-During our analysis of the original stigmas we noticed one outlier.
-The described stigma regarding “child abuse” differed from other stigmas in that individuals suffering from the other stigmas were commonly described as the victims, yet the stigma “child abuse” was about the person who perpetrated the abuse rather than its victim, which seems a puzzling choice given the factors of focus (such as pity, help).
+During our analysis of the original stigmas, we noticed one outlier.
+The described stigma regarding “child abuse” differed from other stigmas in that individuals suffering from the other stigmas were commonly described as the victims.
+However, “child abuse” was about the person who also perpetrated the abuse rather than only its victim.
+Such is indicated by the controllability information description in Weiner et al. (1988): “5.
+Child abuse - Had been an abused child, experiencing severe stress and near a nervous breakdown; intentionally abused own child” (p.742).
+Weiner et al. (1988) also mentioned that “child abuse cannot be transformed from a sin into a sickness” (p.
+747).
+Thus, child abuse seems to be a puzzling choice given the factors of focus (such as sympathy and help).
 In aggregated scores, this item has the potential of skewing the findings.
-Therefore, in case of failing to find support for the predictions, we aimed to supplement the main analysis with an additional analysis excluding the child abuse stigma item.
+Therefore, if we failed to find support for the predictions, we aimed to supplement the main analysis with an additional analysis excluding the child abuse stigma item.

 Changes in stigma perceptions

 Given possible changes since the 1980s regarding stigmas included in the original article, we revisited perceptions regarding the stigmas.
-We summarized our predictions on possible changes in perceptions regarding the original’s 10 stigmas in Table 5, yet we consider this direction exploratory.
+We summarized our predictions on possible changes in perceptions regarding the original ten stigmas in Table 4, yet we consider this direction exploratory.

-Table 5
+Table 4

 Replication: Summary of predictions regarding target article’s stigmas in the current replication